Holy Week at TGC

 Wednesdays 12:15-12:45PM

-Join us throughout the season of Lent for a mid-week Lenten worship experience.
+Join us throughout Lent for a mid-week Lenten worship experience from 12:15-12:45 each Wednesday, Feb 25-March 25.
 This will be a service to offer a time of corporate gathering, quiet reflection, prayer, music, and a brief word from scripture.
 Invite neighbors and friends for this 1/2 hour of encouragement.
-Our mid-week services will be from 12:15-12:45 PM every Wednesday starting on March 5, Ash Wednesday.
-Our theme for our Wednesday gatherings will be 40 days as we explore episodes in the Bible in which 40 days played an important role for the people of God as they interacted with the Lord.
-Messages will be between 5-10 minutes in length.
+Our theme for our Wednesday gatherings will be "From the Garden to the Cross".

 Scheduled to speak: